 Process- Washed, sun dried

 Origin Certified- No pesticides, no herbicides, no synthetic fertilizers.
 Shade Grown.

 This is our go to coffee for dark roast lovers.
 It is super smooth and chocolaty.
 It is versatile enough for all brewing methods and it is great straight or with milk.

 The Gato Negro is grown high up in the Andes Mountains along the northern most border of Peru.
 It is grown by a cooperative group of women farmers who work together as the Cooperativa Agraria Frontera San Ignacio (COOPAFSI).
 Locally they are know as Las Damas de San Ignacio.
 They formed this shared equity cooperative 1969, very early in the history of coffee cooperatives.
 The tenets of gender equity and the empowerment of women have always been of particular importance to their mission.

 In 2016 Las Damas designed a loan distribution program as a part of the cooperative.
 Their loan program supports members with land improvement, livestock husbandry, home renovation and the production of local crafts.
 They have also built a computer lab open to all members.

 As part of The Barrington Coffee Origin Certified™ Program our Gato Negro has been certified at origin by the Organic Crop Improvement Association (OCIA) as having been produced without the use of pesticides, herbicides or synthetic fertilizers.
 The Gato Negro has also been certified at origin as having been shade grown by the Rainforest Alliance.

-This coffee is featured in our Women In Coffee Sampler which includes 12 ounce bags from three women lead coffee projects from around the globe; 12oz.
-Ketiara (Gayo Highlands, Sumatra), 12oz.
-Amaro Gayo (Sidama, Ethiopia) and 12oz.
-Gato Negro (Cajamarca, Peru), $40.00.
+This coffee is featured in our Women In Coffee Tasting Pair which includes 12 ounce bags from two women lead coffee projects from around the globe; 12oz.
+Ketiara (Gayo Highlands, Sumatra) and 12oz.
+Gato Negro (Cajamarca, Peru).